shawnmarck/hyprwhspr/config/systemd/README.md

-# HyprWhspr Systemd Services
+# hyprwhspr Systemd Services

-This directory contains systemd user services for HyprWhspr integration with Hyprland.
+This directory contains systemd user services for hyprwhspr integration with Hyprland.

 ## Services

 ### hyprwhspr.service
-The main HyprWhspr voice dictation service.
+The main hyprwhspr voice dictation service.
 This service:
 - Waits for the Hyprland Wayland session to be ready
 - Includes a 2-second startup delay for proper initialization
 - Automatically restarts on failure